sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

     <!-- border -->![MDK](img-2.6.png)

-5. In the **Basic Information** step, select the **MDK Template Type** as **Base**, leave the other options as they are, and click **Next**.
+5. In the **Basic Information** step, select the **MDK Template Type** as **Base**, leave the other options as they are.
+Since the option to **Enable Auto-Deployment to Mobile Services After Creation** is set to *Yes*, the MDK project will automatically be deployed to the Mobile Services after it is generated.
+Click **Next** to continue.

     <!-- border -->![MDK](img-2.7.png)

-    >The `Base` template creates the offline or online actions, rules, messages and an empty page (`Main.page`).
+    >The `Base` template generates the offline or online actions, rules, messages and an empty page (`Main.page`).
 After using this template, you can focus on creating your pages, other actions, and rules needed for your application.
 More details on _MDK template_ is available in [help documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/bas.html#creating-a-new-project-cloud-foundry).

 6. In the **Data Collections** step, provide the below information and click **Finish**.
 Data Collections step retrieves the entity sets information for the selected destination.